Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 An immersion blender is one of the most versatile kitchen appliances we can pick up today.
 There are lots of top-rated blenders to choose from, so it shouldn’t be too hard to find one you like.
 Whether you want to blend smoothies or quickly blend ingredients into a soup, an immersion blender is a fantastic tool.
 However, for more options, check out our resource on what blenders make hot soup.
 That said, after you’ve mixed up your latest culinary masterpiece, your immersion blender is probably a mess.
 Depending on the level of chaos, you’re probably wondering how to clean an immersion blender.
 Don’t get too mixed up because we’re here to walk you through the whole process.
 And, if you hate cleaning like most people, you may want to check out our list of the top easy clean blenders to make your time using your blender a little easier.

+Understanding what is an immersion blender, you will know it can’t be cleaned like a regular blender.
 When it comes to sprucing up your immersion blender, there are two main ways to clean it.
 The first process is slightly different from traditional blenders, but we’ll still use soapy water and a sponge or rag.
 The second option is much quicker but not ideal for all situations.
 Ideally, whichever washing method you choose to clean your hand blender, it is best to start before food has a chance to stick to it.
 The drying and storage process is the same for both options.
 No matter how many watts your blender uses. if you know how to clean a blender, neither of these methods should be too hard for you.

 Cleaning an immersion blender by hand is the only way to guarantee a solid cleaning.
 While a bit of effort is required, the process only requires a sink, sponge, soap, and clean, dry towel or drying rack.